 Talking to your instructors often about assignments or course content is a smart way to success in your courses.
 They are the experts on the content and will be marking your assignments.
 Don’t be shy!
 Your instructors’ office hours are listed on your course syllabus.

 The final exam schedule is available on myStudentSystem.
 Students are expected to be available during the entire exam period, for any term in which they are enrolled in course work.
 The exam schedule can change during the term.
 You should consult your instructors as well as the posted exam schedule prior to the exam period for any changes.
 It is your responsibility to know when and where your final examinations are scheduled and to arrive on time.
 Instructions on how to access your exam schedule on myStudentSystem, is available at MacEwan.ca/FinalExams.

 You must request a deferred exam no later than 2 business days after the missed examination.
 Permission to defer a final exam is not automatically granted by submitting a request.

-If you are requesting a deferred exam for an either an arts or science course you must fill out and submit the Arts and Science Application for Deferred Final Examination the Exam Request Form, and any supporting documentation to the Program Services Office or email the form and supporting documents to ArtsandScience@MacEwan.ca, within the aforementioned timeline.
+To request a deferred exam you must submit an Exam Request Form and supporting documentation to the Program Services Office or email the form and supporting documents to ArtsandScience@MacEwan.ca, within the aforementioned timeline.

-If approved, students are notified of the date they are required to write a deferred exam and a fee will be charged to the student's account of $50 per exam up to a maximum of $100 per scheduled exam period.
+If approved, students are notified of the date of the deferral and a fee of $50 per exam up to a maximum of $100 per scheduled exam period is charged to the student’s account.

 If you need to request a deferral for a midterm exam or assignment, talk to your instructor.